hookdeck/product-docs/docs/sources.md

 Some API providers require a _validation_ step.
 While this is not standard across all providers we do our best to implement validation for any platforms our users integrate.
 :::

+### Content-Type Support

+Different webhook providers might send the data is different formats.
+The format is determined using the `Content-Type` HTTP header.
+Currently Hookdeck supports:

+- `text/plain`
+- `application/json`
+- `application/x-www-form-urlencoded`

+All of Hookdeck features are available for all content types.
+Event request will be converted and stored in `JSON` behind the scene.
+Your `Destination` will receive the request with the orginal content type preserved.

 ## Create a Source

 A [`Source`](sources) can be created while creating a new `Webhook Connection`